Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Oct.
 30, 2024

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Boundaries exist, regardless of whether we're conscious of them or not.
+Ask Rachel anything Boundaries exist, regardless of whether we're conscious of them or not.
 The first place we experience them is in our own home, and the way they are created, managed and enforced can set us up for a lifetime of healthy relationships, or difficulty coping with other humans.
-In this episode Susie and I discuss what a boundary is, how we uncover our own boundaries and create and uphold healthy ones within…
+In this episode Susie and I discuss what a boundary is, how we uncover our own boundaries and create and uphold healthy ones within our own families.
+It's a fascinating area for us parents who …

 Listen to the Episode